A Milstein scheme for SPDEs: Proof of Theorem

-$ \mathbb{P} $-a.s. for every $ m \in \{0,1,\ldots,M\} $ and every $ N, M \in \mathbb{N} $.
+$ \mathbb{P} $-a.s.\ for all $ m \in \{0,1,\ldots,M\} $ and all $ N, M \in \mathbb{N} $.
 In order to estimate the difference of the exact solution~\eqref{eq:exactrep} and the numerical solution~\eqref{eq:scheme} we rewrite the numerical method~\eqref{eq:scheme} in some sense.
 More precisely, the identity

-$ \mathbb{P} $-a.s. holds for all $ m \in \{0,1,\ldots,M-1\} $ and all $ N,M,K \in \mathbb{N} $.
+$ \mathbb{P} $-a.s.\ holds for all $ m \in \{0,1,\ldots,M-1\} $ and all $ N,M,K \in \mathbb{N} $.
 The proof of \eqref{eq:centralob} can be found in Subsection~\ref{sec:centralob}.
 Using \eqref{eq:centralob} shows that the numerical solution~\eqref{eq:scheme} fulfills